centralnicgroup-opensource/rtldev-middleware-go-sdk/README.md

 ### Using go modules

-Use [go modules](https://blog.golang.org/using-go-modules) for the dependency installation by e.g. `go build .` in your app.
+Use [go modules](https://blog.golang.org/using-go-modules) for the dependency installation by e.g. `go get -u github.com/hexonet/go-sdk` in your app.
 You can update this dependency later on by `go get -u ./... && go mod tidy`.
 Import the module in your project as shown in the examples below.

 ### High Performance Proxy Setup